-- 647.1.1 Can be made: - against the decisions of the Jury regarding monetary fines as per art.
+647.1.1 Can be made:

+- against the decisions of the Jury regarding monetary fines as per art.
 224.11 - against the decision of the Jury to terminate a race (art.
-625) - against the recommendation of the Jury that a terminated race should count for FIS points

-- against the official result.
-This appeal has to be directed exclusively against an obvious and proved calculation mistake. - 647.1.2 Appeals must be submitted to the FIS Office. - 647.1.3 Time Limits - 647.1.3.1.
-Decisions of a competition jury are appealable to the respective Appeals Commission within 48 hours. - 647.1.3.2 The official results may be appealed to the Council via the FIS Office within 30 days for matters that are outside the competence of the jury. - 647.1.4 The decision concerning appeals are taken by: - the Appeals Commission - the FIS Court.
+625) - against the recommendation of the Jury that a terminated race should count for FIS points - against the official result.
+This appeal has to be directed exclusively against an obvious and proved calculation mistake. - Appeals must be submitted to the FIS Office. - 647.1.3 Time Limits - 647.1.3.1 Appeals against Jury decisions must be submitted to the Appeals Commission within 48 hours of their announcement. - The official results may be appealed to the Council via the FIS Office within 30 days for matters that are outside the competence of the jury. - 647.1.4 Decisions concerning appeals are taken by: - the Appeals Commission - the FIS Court.